-Parents/Guardians may access detailed instructions on how to use the system by going to PSC home page http://PSC.wolfcreek.ab.ca/.
-A direct link is also available on our home page to the PowerSchool Parent Login --- just double click on the icon.
-If you have any further questions with respect to accessing the Parent Portal, please call Mrs. Rodwell @ 403 783-4411 ext.
-5153.
+Login ID's and passwords are a one-time set up that allows you access for the duration of your child's time in Wolf Creek School.
+This is the same ID and password used for registration through the School Engage application.
+Parents/Guardians may access detailed instructions on how to use the system by going to PSC's home page.
+A direct link is also available on our home page to the PowerSchool Parent Login.
+If you have any further questions with respect to accessing the Parent Portal, please call our school office @ 403 783-4411.